The Peer Helper Program facilitates personal and professional growth for students.

 - Peer Helpers receive a $250 honorarium each term upon successful completion of the program.

 - The Peer Helper Program is recognized by the Co-Curricular Record.

 Do you want to be a Peer Helper?

 Students can become a Peer Helper by following the online application process.
-The online application process will open on February 13, 2017, and the deadline to apply is March 10, 2017.
+The online application process will open in February 2018.

 Please note the application process is now closed, for more information please visit contact firstname.lastname@example.org